“If you don’t prioritize it, you’re not going to manage it right.” – Dr. Oz

 3.)
 Carry your food with you.

-Whether you’re traveling across the country or going to work, bring your food with you.
+Whether traveling across the country or working, bring your food with you.

 Want some quick, easy and affordable snack ideas?